AnkurMutyala/MethylTracks/README.md

-# Note: Scripts are sorted by input file type
+# Using Methyltransferase Fusion Constructs and Nanopore Sequencing to Map Intra-Chromosomal Cohesin Translocation

-Using Methyltransferase Fusion Constructs and Nanopore Sequencing to Map Intra-Chromosomal Cohesin Translocation \
+### Note: Scripts are sorted by input file type

 by Ankur Mutyala \
 in the lab of Dr. Jill Dowen, Department of Biochemistry and Biophysics \
 Senior Honors Thesis \